 Hybrid electric vehicles with gasoline or diesel engines

 Gray market vehicles were sold in another country and imported into the U.S.

-It is a violation of federal law to import a vehicle into the U.S. that does not meet the U.S. Environmental Protection Agency emission standards.
-Therefore, gray market vehicles are tested using the same emission standards as a vehicle sold in the U.S.
+It is a violation of federal law to import a vehicle into the U.S. that does not meet the U.S. Environmental Protection Agency emissions standards.
+Therefore, gray market vehicles are tested using the same emissions standards as a vehicle sold in the U.S.

-For more information about imported vehicles, visit this U.S. Environmental Protection Agency website, http://www.epa.gov/otaq/imports/factmtop.htm.
+For more information about imported vehicle, visit this U.S. Environmental Protection Agency website, http://www.epa.gov/otaq/imports/factmtop.htm.